 This nationally recognized food safety training and certification program by the National Restaurant Association provides the latest science-based information on food safety and best practices in the industry.
 This course is designed for food service managers and supervisory staff in restaurants, hospitals, schools, long-term care facilities and other food-handling establishments.
-Our next classes will be in the fall of 2018 and will post registration information as soon as it is available.
+Here is the registration information for upcoming classes:

 ServSafe® Food Handler Program

-This training is a basic food safety class that focuses on four key principles (see brochure 318KB).
-Contact Cami Wells at 385-5088 to schedule a time that is convenient for your facility.
+This training is a basic food safety class that focuses on four key principles: controlling time and temperature when handling food, ensuring proper personal hygiene, preventing cross-contamination and proper cleaning and sanitizing.
+Contact Cami Wells at 385-5088 to schedule a time for the class that is convenient for your facility.